 We’ll tackle the list from the bottom up.

 Here’s why: the moment beans are roasted, they become a perishable item.
 Yes, coffee can go stale.
-Now, add on the fact that the beans are ground, and we’re doubling rate that they’ll go stale.
-I’m serious.

 If you’re really not sure what type of roast you’ll like best, you can take a look at this guide right here (written by yours truly) to help make your decision.